 Not having to go out, its easy to not move and become a bit of a couch potato.
 This lack of movement can contribute to aches and pain and maybe constipation.
 Not using your calf muscles much can potentially lead to swollen ankles.

-Lack movement and changes in posture and activity decrease the stress on your whole body.
+Movement and changes in posture and activity, decrease the stress on your whole body.
 Do some moves.
 Put the radio on stream some movement and dance like no-one is watching.
 That always makes me feel better

 Establish a Routine